Your appendix is not, in fact, useless. This anatomy professor explains

 The type of appendix that humans and some primates and rodents have looks like a little worm.
 It's about the size of your pinky finger, and it projects off the cecum, which is the first part of the large intestine.

-You can identify the location based on a landmark called McBurney point.
-So if you draw a line between your belly button and the part of your pelvis that sticks out [on the right], two thirds of the way down, that's about where the appendix is.
+You can identify the location based on a landmark called McBurney's point.
+So if you draw a line between your bellybutton and the part of your pelvis that sticks out [on the right], two thirds of the way down, that's about where the appendix is.

 How did scientists get the idea that the appendix was useless?